cristhianchr/cristhianchr/README.md

 ## 👋 Hi, I'm Cristhian!

 I’m a Mechanical-Electrical Engineering graduate from Universidad de Piura, Peru, on  a journey to become a Data Scientist with a focus on industrial applications.
-I explore how Signal Processing and Computer Vision can help solve industrial challenges, especially in diagnostics and predictive maintenance.
+I explore how Signal Processing and Computer Vision can help solve industrial challenges.

 ## 💻 Tech stack
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)